Nature-Connected Ecotherapy in West Sussex & Online UK

 More Information

-People seek ecotherapy for many reasons.
-Sometimes it’s to find calm in a busy or overwhelming life, or to reconnect with a part of themselves that feels distant or forgotten.
-For others, it’s a way to work gently with grief, anxiety, burnout, or a sense of disconnection from body, community, or the natural world.
+People come to ecotherapy for many reasons.
+Sometimes it’s to find steadiness in a busy or overwhelming life.
+Sometimes it’s to reconnect with a part of themselves that feels distant, muted, or worn thin by constant adaptation.

 Fees and Particulars